iobeam/iobeam-client-node/README.md

 1. Make sure your device is registered, either generating a `device_id` in code or via another method (e.g., our CLI or REST APIs).

-1. Create a "data point" object for each time-series data point.
+1. Create a `Datapoint` object for each time-series data point.

 1. Add the data point under your `series_name` (e.g., "temperature")